stanfordnlp/CoreNLP/_pages/tokensregex.md

 ## Example 2: Multi-Step NER

-A good way to understand TokensRegex pipelines is to look at a specific example.
 In this section we will go through building a pipeline that performs multi-step named entity recognition.

 In the first phase, we will identify basic components of a job title.
 The two we will identify are JOB_TITLE_BASE (e.g. "president") and JOB_TITLE_MODIFIER (e.g. "vice").